TeamLumi/luminescent-team/rom-hacking/scripting/commands/interface/147-obj-del.md

 ## Effect

 Hides a PlaceData.
-This does not carry over after the area is reloaded.
+This does not carry over after the zone is reloaded.

 ## Syntax